HarshalMPatil20/Object-Oriented-Programming/1. Basics of Object-Oriented Programming/Readme.md

 &nbsp;

-> [!CAUTION]
+> [!IMPORTANT]
-> Default constructors cannot co-exist with other constructors, if any other constructor is declared then default constructor is not accessible.
+> Default constructors cannot co-exist with other constructors, if any other constructor is declared then default constructor is not accessible. you have to compulsorily use other constructors.
 &nbsp;

 ### __Default Constructor__ : Implicit Constructor (`Automatically created` & called)